Have you ever wished that a resin artist could show you exactly how to apply ArtResin epoxy resin, step by step?

 Good news, friends!

-ArtResin's co-founder Rebecca is here to show us how to get the perfect pour, in 7 quick and easy steps!
+I'm Rebecca Zak, ArtResin's co-founder, and I'm here to show you how to get the perfect pour, in 7 quick and easy steps.

 Welcome to our brand new series, ArtResin 101 - it's the ultimate guide on how to use ArtResin!
 It's kind of like, "ArtResin for dummies" except that doesn't sound very nice, so we'll just say "ArtResin for intelligent people who are being brave and trying something new and unfamiliar".
 LOL!

-In this series, ArtResin's co-founder Rebecca shares her best practices, tips and tricks to help you get a flawless finish.
+In this series, I'll share the best practices, tips and tricks to help you get a flawless finish.

 For those who can't wait to get started and just want a quick walk-through, this is the video for you ...
 ArtResin 101 - In Short

 And for those of you who are more detail oriented, who want to see everything from prep to clean up with nothing glossed over (ha.. no pun intended) ... then you're going to LOVE our full length version: ArtResin 101: How To ArtResin Step By Step

 And for those of you who prefer the written word, we haven't forgotten about you! :)